MrOz59/Kalymos-updater/README.md

 1. **Include the Updater Script**: Add the `update_manager.py` script to your project.
 This script is separate from `kalymos-updater.exe` and must be part of the application being updated.
 2. **Load Configuration**: Use `load_config` to read the `config.ini` file and get the current updater version.
-3. **Check and Ensure Updater**: Call `ensure_updater` to check for updates and ensure the updater executable is present.
-Set `skip_update_check=True` if you only want to verify the existence of the updater without checking for updates.
+3. **Check and Ensure Updater**: to check for updates and ensure the updater executable is present. `Set skip_update_check=True` if you want to prevent the Kalymos Updater from checking for updates itself.
+This means that the updater will not look for new versions of itself, but it will still ensure that the updater executable exists and is up-to-date for the main application to receive updates.
-4. **Run the Updater**: The `ensure_updater` function will handle running the updater with administrator privileges if needed.

 ### Example Integration